 What time are your services?

 We worship at 10:30 a.m. on Sunday mornings, and worship lasts about an hour.
 During the school year, we have Christian education hour at 9:30 a.m.
-We also have morning and evening prayer at the church Monday through Thursday at 9:00 a.m. and 5:00 p.m.
+We also have morning prayer at the church Monday through Thursday at 9:00 a.m., and evening prayer on Monday, Tuesday, and Thursday at 5:00 p.m.

 Do I have to dress up?